nganani/node-red-m2x/README.md

 Installation
 -------

 This node is available as an npm package (https://www.npmjs.com/package/node-red-m2x).
-Run the following command in the root directory of your Node-RED Directory
+Run the following command in the root directory of your Node-RED Directory:

     npm install node-red-m2x